Learn how to accept ecommerce payments, and safeguard your business against the uncertainties of COVID-19

 Of course, if you were accepting card payments from your physical store (i.e. at the point of sale) before COVID-19 happened, you’ll already have a merchant account.

-If this is the case, you can skip to the next section.
+If this is the case, you can head straight to the section on payment gateways below.

 If you’re completely new to accepting credit or debit card payments, though, you’ll need to apply for a merchant account before you can get online.